mrraj7/codingTasks/README.md

 Welcome to my codingTasks project.
 This project has been created to showcase my machine learning skills.
 I have added couple of practical tasks specific to supervised and unsupervised machine learning algorithms.

+1. Random Forest task uses a Titanic dataset to create decision tree, bagged tree, boosted tree and random forest that can predict the survival of passengers on the Titanic.
+2. Kmeans clustering task uses a country dataset to label the groups of countries based on child mortality, GDPP, and inflation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>